Daniel Pearl Foundation

 The Daniel Pearl Foundation is a foundation based in the United States.
 The foundation was formed by his parents Ruth and Judea Pearl after musician and Wall Street Journal reporter Daniel Pearl was kidnapped and murdered by terrorists in Karachi, Pakistan in 2002.
+The foundation was founded in the same year.
 The organization's mission is to promote cross-cultural understanding through journalism, music, and innovative communications.
+The foundation has also made charitable donations to the Daniel Pearl Magnet High School.